8itCat/8itCat.github.io/chromafari.md

 ## Disclaimer

-I don't own the copywrights for any of the Chrome extensions I modify.
+I don't own the copyrights for any of the Chrome extensions I modify.
 You will not go to jail for using my extensions but I just wanted to put it out there.